 Our LLM or MSc Global Crisis, Conflict and Disaster Management is a globally unique programme, which is accessible to law and non-law graduates, including professionals engaged in humanitarian aid and disaster prevention and management.

-This new and innovative multidisciplinary programme examines the role of global (national, regional and international) law, policy, and practice across the spectrum of possible conflicts, ‘man-made’ and ‘natural’ disasters.
+This innovative multidisciplinary programme examines the role of global law, policy, and practice relating to conflicts and peacetime disasters (such as earthquakes, wild fires, and pandemics).
 It further considers significant crises not escalating to the scale of conflict or disaster, as well as complex emergencies.
-The programme reflects current and changing global priorities such as the Post 2015 Framework for Disaster Risk Reduction; UN Climate Change Conference 2015; UN Sustainable Development Goals 2015; and the World Humanitarian Summit 2016.

 What will you study?

 Global Architecture of Crisis, Conflict and Disaster Management

 Please note that all modules are subject to change.
 Please see our modules disclaimer for more information.

 New UK/EU students: £4,050 year one

 The fees listed are for full-time study, unless otherwise stated, and relate to courses starting in September 2021.
 Fee information will be confirmed in offer letters sent out to successful applicants.
 You can find further information on fees and funding, including for part-time study, through our dedicated fees and funding page.

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.